University Handbook, Section F:

 F101.2 Any continuing student enrolled at Kansas State University not dismissed by university academic standards policies but who earns less than a 1.0 semester GPA will have an academic hold placed on their account pending review by the academic dean of the dean's representative(s).

-- Students who earn less than a 2.00 Kansas State University semester of cumulative GPA, excluding transfer credit, will be placed on academic warning.
+- Students who earn less than a 2.00 Kansas State University semester or cumulative GPA, excluding transfer credit, will be placed on academic warning.

-- Students will be automatically taken off academic warning when the Kansas State University cumulative GPA reaches the required level (2.00) in Spring or Fall end-of-term grade posting.
+- Students will be automatically taken off academic warning when the Kansas State University semester and cumulative GPA reaches the required level (2.00) in Spring or Fall end-of-term grade posting.

-- Credit hours used to determine the appropriate threshold will include transfer credit hours accepted, Kansas State University graded credit hours, and miscellaneous credit hours completed.
+- Credit hours used to determine the appropriate threshold will include a maximum of 60 hours of transfer credit hours accepted, Kansas State University graded credit hours, and miscellaneous credit hours completed.

 - Credit hours used in calculating semester and cumulative grade point averages will include only Kansas State University graded credit hours.
 Grades for courses accepted in transfer from another institution will not be used in the grade point average calculation.